Nacurutu/es-theme-ARC-S-Theme-Remix---The-RA-CFW/README.md

 Recommended options:

-- Gamelist view in Auto
+- Gamelist view: Auto
-- Transition style in instant
+- Transition style: Instant
-- Show clock in ON
+- Show clock: ON
-- Battery Status in ON
+- Battery Status: ON

 I hope you like it